 2. How many months of preparation is required for PMP?

-We suggest 3-6 months of preparation before taking the PMP exam.
+We suggest 1-2 months of preparation before taking the PMP exam.
 Do not hurry into the test, wait till you’re completely convinced of your PMP preparation.
 On the other hand, do not wait for too long either, because most professionals get lost in their busy schedules and lose the motivation to study along the way.
-To help with this, your instructors from ProThoughts’ PMP training will be available to connect and give advice – till the day you get certified!
+ProThoughts provides a 45-day study plan as well.
+If you stick by the PMP exam strategy, we assure you that you’ll pass the PMP exam on the first try!
+Moreover, your instructors from ProThoughts’ PMP training will be available to connect and give advice – till the day you get certified!

 3. How many attempts are there in PMP?